edumeirelesp/design-pattern/README.md

-# strategy-pattern
+# desingn-pattern
-simple example of the estrategy pattern.
+simple example of the desingn pattern.